smcgdub/Dirt-Be-Gone-MS1-Project-/README2.md

 >
 ## **6. Credits**

-6.3: Code
+### **6.1 Media**

+ * All images of the apartments used in the carousel on the home page were provided by Dublin City Rentals
+* Image of the cleaner on the about us page belongs to
+* Image of the cleaner on the our promise page belongs to

+### **6.2 Code**

 * Majority of the code i used was Bootstrap.
 Their [main documentation](https://getbootstrap.com/docs/5.0/getting-started/introduction/) had lots of great information.
 * I also came across this great bootstrap [cheat sheet](https://hackerthemes.com/bootstrap-cheatsheet/) online which i also used quite a bit.
 A big thanks to [HackerThemes](https://hackerthemes.com/) for making this available free online.

-6.4: Acknowledgements
+* For the FAQ page i wanted to use the accordion effect that Bootstrap offers.
+I came across [this video](https://www.youtube.com/watch?v=t5pJ-SYCZa0) tutorial on YouTube and used it for guidance to achieve the effect i wanted.
+A big thanks to the team over at [Easy Tutorials](https://www.youtube.com/channel/UCkjoHfkLEy7ZT4bA2myJ8xA) for posting the guide.

+### **6.3 Acknowledgements**

+* A huge thank you to all of the tutor team at Code Institute who were always on hand whenever i needed their support.
 * A big thank you to my mentor Dick Vlaanderen who gave me great feedback on my initial ideas for the project.
-* Also a huge thankyou to all of the tutor team at Code Institute who were always on hand whenever i needed their support .
 * A final big thank you to all of the other students, CI alumni and CI staff who were always willing to help out and advise on the official CI Slack channels.
 >
 ## **7. Contact**